-2. National Inventory Compilation
+2 National Inventory Compilation

 The NAEI compiles emissions for a number of individual emission sectors to produce a detailed and accurate estimate of emissions across the UK.
-For each of these sectors a national total emission is produced from a combination of reported emissions and estimated emissions.
-Reported emissions are obtained from the regulators of industrial processes: the Environment Agency, the Scottish Environmental Protection Agency (SEPA) and the Department of the Environment Northern Ireland (DOENI).
+For each sector a national total emission estimate is produced from a combination of reported emissions and estimates based on modelling.
+The NAEI obtains data on fuel consumption from the Digest of UK Energy Statistics (DUKES).
+National totals based on these data are further refined for some sectors taking into account other more detailed data from the regulators of industrial processes: the Environment Agency, the Scottish Environmental Protection Agency (SEPA) and the Department of the Environment Northern Ireland (DOENI).
 Emission estimates are calculated by applying an emission factor to an appropriate activity statistic.
 That is: